eugene-matvejev/symfony-battleship/README.md

 # Battleship Game API
 ##### THIS IS SPARE TIME PROJECT, WORK IN PROGRESS!
 HIGHLY EXPERIMENTAL!!!
 #### project purpose:
- * try out 'cutting edge' technologies and approaches such as PHP7, SF3, ECMA6
+ * try out "cutting edge" technologies and approaches such as PHP7, SF3, ES6 and Continuous Integration/Deployment
- * simulate database loading e.g. upto 500 insertions/request
+ * simulate database loading e.g. up to 500 transactions per request
  * deliver preview about my technical knowledge before the job interview

 #### game cheat-code:
+* purpose: make manual testing easier (as the project is far from final stage, I keep polishing it)
- * CPU have only one-cell ship which is hardcoded at __B2__ cell
+ * AI player have only one ship, which is one-cell ship which is located at __B2__ cell
-  * if you will hit __B2__ cell - you will instantly win
+  * if you will hit __B2__ cell - you will win
-   * purpose: to easier manual testing (as the project is far from 'finished' stage, as I am keep polishing it)

 #### future plans:
- * deliver back-end as OpenAPI using SF3, PHP7, Doctrine2 with various databases
+ * deliver back-end as RESTful API using SF3, PHP7, Doctrine2 with various database engines support
-  * try to create it later as well on Silex
- * separate front-end into separate repository and rewrite it using AngularJS 2
+ * separate front-end into separate repository and rewrite it using React or AngularJS 2
-  * front-end already is done as single-page-application (SPA)
+  * front-end is already behave as single-page-application [SPA]
- * make simple and flexible database support e.g. MariaDB, MySQL, MongoDB
- * implement behat tests, consider kahlan as well

 # software requirements
- * Composer >= 1.0.3
- * supported databases:
+ * supported database engines:
   * MySQL >= 5.5
   * MariaDB >= 9.0
   * PostgreSQL >= 9.3
  * WIP:
   * MongoDB
+ * Composer >= 1.0.3
  * http server: apache/nginx with PHP7

-# techonology stack
+# technology stack
 ### key technologies:
- * PHP7 (7.0.0 - 7.0.4 || >= 7.0.6, as 7.0.5 had bugged SPL)
+ * PHP7 (7.0.0 - 7.0.4 || >= 7.0.6 [7.0.5 had bugged SPL])
- * Symfony Framework 3 (SF3)
+ * Symfony Framework 3 [SF3]
  * Doctrine 2 [with Fixtures]
  * PHPUnit 5
  * Behat 3
  * Composer
  * JMS Serializer
  * Twig
- * JavaScript ES6 (ECMAScript6)
+ * JavaScript ES6 [ECMAScript6]
  * CSS3
  * jQuery 2
  * Twitter Bootstrap 3